47Cid/47Cid.github.io/_posts/2024-1-8-Symbolic-Crossword.md

 So what we need to find out here is what value will go into the "correct" branch.
 This problem is well-suited for symbolic execution.

-I am going to be using the [KLEE](https://klee.github.io/docs/) symbolic engine.
+I am going to be using the [KLEE](https://klee.github.io/docs/) symbolic execution engine.